NorfairKing/smos/smos-docs-site/pages/customisation-default.markdown

         key: <PageDown>
 ```

-See [the golden test](https://github.com/NorfairKing/smos/blob/master/smos/test_resources/config/yaml/complete.yaml) for a more comprehensive example of all the possible options.
+See [this golden test](https://github.com/NorfairKing/smos/blob/master/smos/test_resources/config/yaml/complete.yaml) for a more comprehensive example of all the possible options.

 - This JSON config: